sandeepkumar3869/sandeepkumar3869/README.md

 # 💫 About Me:
 👨‍🎓 **Education:**
-I am pursuing an MSc in Data Science at Christ (Deemed to be University), Pune Lavasa Campus.
+I completed my MSc in Data Science at Christ (Deemed to be University), Pune Lavasa Campus in 2025.

 🌱 **Expertise:**
 I specialize in data analytics, machine learning, and statistical modeling.